Hessian-free Ray-Born Inversion for Quantitative Ultrasound Tomography of Weakly Heterogeneous Media: Numerical Results

 \subsection{Reconstructed images}

-In this section, the sound speed images reconstructed using the proposed Hessian-free ray-born inversion approach are shown, and are compared to the images reconstructed using the Gauss-Newton inversion approach \cite{Javaherian2}.
-It must be reminded that the proposed Hessian-free approach was almost an order of magnitude faster than the Gauss-Newton inversion approach.
-The reconstructed images are evaluated in terms of Relative Error (RE), i.e.,
+This section presents the sound speed images reconstructed using the proposed Hessian-free ray-Born inversion approach and compares them with images reconstructed using the Hessian-based inversion approach described in \cite{Javaherian2} and the prototype Born inversion approach based on a water-only assumption for approximating the Green's function.
+As noted earlier, the proposed Hessian-free method is approximately an order of magnitude faster than the Hessian-based one due to inverting the Hessian matrix in a single step.